GoogleChrome/web.dev/src/site/content/en/identity/passkey-form-autofill/index.md

   array to let the user select an available passkey from a list shown by the browser.
 * **[`userVerification`](https://w3c.github.io/webauthn/#dom-publickeycredentialrequestoptions-userverification)**:
-  Indicates whether a user verification using the device screen lock is `"required"`, `"preferred"` or `"discouraged"`.
+  Indicates whether user verification using the device screen lock is `"required"`, `"preferred"` or `"discouraged"`.
 The default is `"preferred"`, which means the authenticator may skip user verification.
 Set this to `"preferred"` or omit the property.